preloader

 }

-Note: this simple avro-consumer.js script is also able to handle TLS connections to your Kafka broker.
-It was omitted here for sake of simplicity but you can put the name of the CRT file as the 3rd argument of the command.
+Note: This simple avro-consumer.js script can also handle TLS connections to your Kafka broker.
+It was omitted here for simplicity, but you can put the name of the CRT file as the third argument of the command.

 4. Run AsyncAPI tests

-Now the last step for being fully accustomed to Avro on Kafka support in Microcks is to perform some tests.
-As we will need API implementation for that it’s not as easy as writing HTTP based API implementation, we have some helpful scripts in our api-tooling GitHub repository.
-This scripts are made for working with the User signedup Avro API sample we used so far but feel free to adapt them for your own use.
+Now, the last step for being fully accustomed to Avro on Kafka support in Microcks is to perform some tests.
+As we will need API implementation for that, it’s not as easy as writing an HTTP-based API implementation; we have some helpful scripts in our api-tooling GitHub repository.
+These scripts are made for working with the User signed up Avro API sample we used so far, but feel free to adapt them for your own use.

-So the first thing for this section, will be to retrieve the scripts and install dependencies if you have not already do that in previous section.
-Follow below instructions:
+So the first thing for this section will be to retrieve the scripts and install dependencies if you have not already done that in the previous section.
+Follow the instructions below:

 With Schema Registry

-When using a Schema Registry with the REGISTRY encoding configured into Microcks, the following schema illustrates Microcks interactions with broker and registry.
-Here, we are not necessarily using the broker and registry Microcks is using for mocking but we are able to reuse any Kafka broker and any Schema Registry available within your organization - typically this will depend on the environment you want to launch tests upon.
+When using a Schema Registry with the REGISTRY encoding configured into Microcks, the following schema illustrates Microcks’ interactions with the broker and registry.
+Here, we are not necessarily using the broker and registry Microcks is using for mocking, but we are able to reuse any Kafka broker and any Schema Registry available within your organization - typically this will depend on the environment you want to launch tests upon.

 image